Free Disk Space

 A TeamCity build agent maintains a cache of published and downloaded build artifacts to reduce network transfers to the same agent.
 The cache is stored in the

-<Build Agent Home>\system\.artifacts_cache directory and is cleaned automatically provided the Free disk space build feature is configured correctly.
+<Build Agent Home>\system\.artifacts_cache directory and is deleted automatically provided the Free disk space build feature is configured correctly.
+While downloading artifact dependencies, TeamCity automatically disables caching if there is insufficient space to store the cache.